kat-kel/archive-html/README.md

 ```

 ## The In-File
-The in-file must (a) be a CSV (b) with headers and (c) have a column with a URL's unique ID and a column with the URL itself.
+The in-file must be a CSV with headers and have at least the following 2 columns: ID and URL.

 ### **Minimum Requirements of the In-File:**
 |id|url|